 Adam previously served as senior counsel at the Brennan Center for Justice, where he worked on issues related to money in politics, judicial independence, and voting rights.
 He was a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison in New York City and a law clerk to Judge Stanley Marcus of the US Court of Appeals for the Eleventh Circuit and Chief Judge Edward Korman of the US District Court for the Eastern District of New York.

-Adam’s political commentary has been published in the National Law Journal, the New Republic, Politico, the Atlantic, ACSBlog, and the New York Times, among other publications, and he has been widely quoted by media from the Wall Street Journal and Fox News to the New York Times and MSNBC.
+Adam’s political commentary has been published in the National Law Journal, the New Republic, Politico, the Atlantic, ACSBlog, Slate, Newsweek, and the New York Times, among other publications, and he has been widely quoted by media from the Wall Street Journal and Fox News to the New York Times and MSNBC.
 Adam graduated summa cum laude with a JD from Brooklyn Law School, where he was a member of the Brooklyn Law Review.
 He received an MS in Urban Affairs from Hunter College of the City University of New York, and holds a BA, awarded with distinction, from Swarthmore College.

-Staff Attorney & Pro Bono Director
+Pro Bono Director

 After relocating to Singapore, Christine worked with the Law Society of Singapore’s Pro Bono Services, coordinating the compilation of a criminal law manual for civil law attorneys offering pro bono assistance to indigent defendants.
-She also taught Legal Analysis, Writing, and Research at the National University of Singapore’s Faculty of Law.
+She also taught a Legal Analysis, Writing, and Research course at the National University of Singapore’s Faculty of Law.
 Christine earned her BA at Smith College and her JD at Fordham University School of Law.